Four lifestyle factors are proven to determine your posture, weight, overall health, and the ability to feel joy often.

 - getting outdoors each day for fresh air and sunlight

 - installing the Flux app on your laptop computer

-The timing, intensity, and duration of sleep are all modifiable habits – and sleeping well consistently is a lifestyle factor that impacts wellness and posture.
+Sleep timing, intensity, and duration are all modifiable habits – and sleeping well consistently is a lifestyle factor that impacts well-being and posture.